Introduction:

 Overview of the NASDAQ Insider Trading Saga

-The NASDAQ insider trading saga began in late 2016.
-When the Securities and Exchange Commission (SEC) began an investigation into a group of traders.
-Like the one who allegedly used their inside knowledge to profit from trading in the NASDAQ stock exchange.
-The group allegedly obtained confidential information about upcoming corporate events.
-Also used it to purchase shares of certain stocks before the news became public.
-The SEC accused the traders of manipulating the market to their advantage, and the investigation quickly grew to include other stock exchanges and other traders.
+The NASDAQ insider exchanging adventure started in late 2016.
+At the point when the Protections and Trade Commission (SEC) started an examination concerning a gathering of dealers.
+Like the person who purportedly utilized their inside information to benefit from exchanging the NASDAQ stock trade.
+The gathering purportedly acquired classified data about forthcoming corporate occasions.
+Additionally utilized it to buy portions of specific stocks before the news became public.
+The SEC blamed the brokers for controlling the market for their potential benefit, and the examination immediately developed to incorporate other stock trades and different merchants.

-The NASDAQ scandal revealed the potential for abuse of the exchange’s electronic trading system and was a high-profile example of insider trading.
-Following the revelations, the SEC imposed new rules and regulations to strengthen the exchange’s ability to detect and prevent insider trading.
+The NASDAQ outrage uncovered the potential for maltreatment of the trade’s electronic exchanging framework and was a high-profile illustration of insider exchanging.
+Following the disclosures, the SEC forced new standards and guidelines to fortify the trade’s capacity to distinguish and forestall insider exchanging.

 The Players Involved